 We’ve written about this on our site a number of times, and are still of the opinion that AMP shouldn’t be even on the radars of most small business websites, instead being most relevant to major publishers – read our thoughts on AMP here.
 With that said, this is something likely to evolve in the coming year, so worth being aware of (follow our updates on this in the web category of our blog).

 GDPR and security

-GDPR is an update to the data protection regulations that is due to take place in May 2018.
+GDPR is an update to the data protection regulations that was implemented in May 2018.
 As a marketer, it’s important to be aware of these changes, and to ensure you have a strategy in place to be compliant by May at the very latest.